Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Response:** We have added clarification in Section 3.1 using inverse logic: if a true planet were transiting the target star, the extended light curve would show equal or shallower depth than the nominal curve due to dilution from additional flux in the larger aperture.

-**The key insight is that deeper extended transits are physically incompatible with target-star planets**, making contamination the only viable explanation.
+The key insight is that deeper extended transits are physically incompatible with target-star planets, making contamination the only viable explanation.
 This eliminates false positives while preserving all genuine planetary signals.

 **Manuscript Changes:**